altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "U::Sorry everyone - hope you like dogs."
 ~Felix shook his head~
 "U::Oh good you are here - you need to disconnect: right now."
-"L__::And why would we do that."
+"L_R::And why would we do that."
 ~Uri paused, then turned to Flanagan.~
 "FL::He can't explain until you've disconnected."
 ~Lenny looked from   to Flanagan~
-"J__::We aren't all together - one of us is in Romania."
+"J_R::We aren't all together - one of us is in Romania."
 ~Uri inhaled just a bit too sharply at that.~ "U::That's not ideal: have them make their way back here."
 ~Uri waited, the dog feasted on the bits of bread and cheese on the center table.~